pjsip/pjproject_docs/docs/source/get-started/ios/build_instructions.rst

 for example: ``#import <PJSIP/pjsua.h>``.
 You can then directly call any PJSIP C API declared in those headers.

+Please check ``ipjsua-swift.xcodeproj`` located in :source:`pjsip-apps/src/pjsua/ios-swift` for an example.

 If you want to use C++ API such as PJSUA2 however, you need to create your own Objective-C wrapper.
-For a sample Swift app, please check ``ipjsua-swift.xcodeproj`` located in :source:`pjsip-apps/src/pjsua/ios-swift`
+For a sample pjsua2-Swift app, please check :source:`pjsip-apps/src/pjsua2/ios-swift-pjsua2`.

 .. note::

-   This sample Swift app requires video support.
+   The Swift sample apps require video support.

-Refer to :pr:`2636` for swift sample application.

 Video Support
 -------------